techidaily/site-win11-tips/source/_posts/addressing-common-nvidia-geforce-error-x0001-on-w10w11.md

 ## 5\.
 Update Your PC’s NVIDIA Graphics Driver

  If your NVIDIA graphics card has an outdated driver, update the driver to the latest one available.
-You can do that with one of the methods outlined in our guide on[how to update your NVIDIA drivers on Windows](https://www.makeuseof.com/how-update-nvidia-graphics-card-drivers-windows/) .
+You can do that with one of the methods outlined in our guide on [how to update your NVIDIA drivers on Windows](https://www.makeuseof.com/how-update-nvidia-graphics-card-drivers-windows/) .
 We recommend manually downloading the latest driver for your GPU via the NVIDIA website.

 ## 6\.
 Reinstall the NVIDIA Graphics Driver

  If you don’t need to update your graphics driver, consider reinstalling the current one instead.
 You can uninstall an NVIDIA driver with the Display Driver Uninstaller utility.
-Our guide about[how to cleanly install and reinstall graphics drivers](https://www.makeuseof.com/how-to-cleanly-install-and-reinstall-gpu-drivers-on-windows/) includes instructions on how to utilize that tool.
+Our guide about [how to cleanly install and reinstall graphics drivers](https://www.makeuseof.com/how-to-cleanly-install-and-reinstall-gpu-drivers-on-windows/) includes instructions on how to utilize that tool.

- To get a replacement driver, open the[NVIDIA download page](https://www.nvidia.com/download/index.aspx) .
+ To get a replacement driver, open the [NVIDIA download page](https://www.nvidia.com/download/index.aspx) .
 Select your graphics card model and OS version on the drop-down menus there, and click the**Search** option.
 Click**Download** to get the latest driver package for your GPU.
 Then you can double-click the downloaded NVIDIA driver file to open the installer and reinstall the driver.

 ![The NVIDIA Driver Downloads page](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/nvidia-driver-downloads-page.jpg)